ksohailwa/Adaptive-Learning/README.md

 ### Run Server

-Write "python index.py" in the terminal
+ - Write "python index.py" in the terminal
-In the end you can simply run the "index.py" file and then server will run on you localhost.
-Then just open Browser and access http://localhost:5000/ and enjoy the Web Application.
+ - Access http://127.0.0.1:8050/ on your browser